 We will be applying the same approach to file management that we included in the recently released Company Files feature to the existing Project, Template, and System files.

 While it’s critically important to know the current status of your projects and systems, it can be equally important to know if they are trending in the right direction.
 Historical reports provide valuable insights to help determine if projects are moving in the right direction or seem to be stalling out and in need of additional support.

 The Portal provides an effective way of organizing files between a Template and the Systems created from it.
 If any files are shared across the Systems, we can manage those files at the Template level.
-With company level files sharing, we are looking to expand this further and allow for files to be shared across Templates as well.
+With company level files sharing, we are expanding this further and allowing files to managed across all Projects, Templates, and Systems.